U.S. openly accuses Russia of sending combat troops to Ukraine

 He said: "The separatists are backed, trained, armed, financed by Russia.
 Russia determined that it had to be a little more overt in what it had already been doing, but it's not really a shift."

-(Reporting by Roberta Rampton, Steve Holland, Mark Felsenthal and Jim Loney in Washington and Lou Charbonneau in New York; Writing by David Storey; Editing by David Gregorio)
+(Reporting by Roberta Rampton, Steve Holland, Mark Felsenthal and Jim Loney in Washington and Lou Charbonneau in New York; Writing by David Storey; Editing by David Gregorio and Ken Wills)